 All incoming students are highly encouraged to take the Math Placement Test, even if you do not currently plan on a major with math related prerequisites.
 Research shows it is quite common for students to change their major at least once in their college career.
 College is an exciting time of academic and personal exploration and it can be hard to tell how our interests may change over the next couple years of study.
 Having a Math Placement Test on file will prepare you for that possibility and by doing so early, you ensure that your math skills are at their freshest.
 Being successful involves being prepared.
 Be ready for the possibility of change and don’t let a missing Math Placement Test score hold you back from declaring the major that’s best for you.

 About the math placement test

-UW Tacoma administers Accuplacer, an adaptive, computer-based math placement test.
+UW Tacoma administers The New Generation Accuplacer (starting January 7, 2019).
+The New Generation Accuplacer is an adaptive, computer-based math placement test.
 The purpose of math placement testing is to place you into a math course appropriate to your skill level in order to ensure your success.
 You do not "pass" or "fail" the placement test, but it is very important that you do your best to have an accurate measure of your mathematic skills.
 You need to have a math placement test on file before registering for any math classes, unless you meet one of the exemptions listed below.
-We Accuplacer scores which are less than two years old from other colleges and universities.
-We also Academic Placement Testing Program (APTP) scores showing placement into pre-calculus and above.
-UW Tacoma COMPASS mathematics assessment scores.

 Currently, the Office of Undergraduate Education only administers tests to admitted UW Tacoma students.